gordonwongyl/Lensing/README.md

 - obs_point3.dat: flux constraint only

 ## output files
-Generally, the name consists of the type of operations, constraints used maybe some indexing if I retry the same thing.
+Generally, the name consists of the type of operations, constraints used and maybe some indexing if I retry the same thing.

 # 3. Figures
 They can be found in the fig file.
 Their naming is similar to that of output files.